 - 1. Change to s1's home directory.
-(You are probably already there but you can type cd to be sure.) - 2.
-Create a directory called lab2.
-(Using mkdir.) - 3.
-Create two directories named local1 and local2 inside lab2.
+(You are probably already there find out by typing pwd.) - 2.
+Create a directory called lab1.
+(Using mkdir.)

+3. Create two directories named local1 and local2 inside lab1.
 These two directories will be used later for checking out local copies of s1's repository.

-At this point, the directory structure should be as seen to the right (although there may be other files and directories in s1's home directory that are not shown to the right).
+At this point, the directory structure should be as follows (there may be other files and directories in s1's home directory that are not shown below):